Oreshura: Characters

-Eita is the main character who aims to attend medical school after graduating from high school.
+The protagonist whose goal is to attend medical school after graduating from high school.
 He is very smart and always places at the top of the school exams.
-He has a strong distrust for love and romance because of his parents divorcing, finding new lovers, and abandoning him when he was in junior high school, thus calling himself "anti-romance".
-His antipathy to romance also stems from the fact that it would interfere with his studying.
-It is revealed that during junior high school, he had teenage delusions and thought of himself as "Burning Fighting Fighter".
+He has a strong distrust for love and romance.
+During junior high school, he had teenage delusions and thought of himself as "Burning Fighting Fighter".
 However, Chiwa's accident caused him to abandon his delusions and decide to become a doctor.
 Despite having outgrown his teenage delusions, he sometimes backslides if he gets too emotional.